Read Time : 4 Minutes

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-Integrating a Biomass Boiler with existing systems
+Integrating a Biomass Boiler with Existing Systems

 As with any other type of boiler, it is quite possible and normal to integrate a new biomass boiler into a property’s existing heating system by connecting to radiators, water tanks and under floor heating.
 The boiler can either be controlled using your existing control panel, or a new one can be installed.
 All biomass systems use a flue (like a duct or chimney) to release the gases produced during combustion.
 Flues can in many cases be placed inside your property’s existing chimney, though minor work may be needed in order to line it.
 Alternatively, the flue can be installed outside, although this may require planning permission.

 If your property does not have an existing wet heating system or if it does have one but it is in need of being replaced, it may be very costly to install this and a biomass boiler may not be suitable.
 If this is the case, it may be better to consider an air-to-air heat pump.
 Another necessary consideration is the availability of space for the boiler, fuel store, flue and other parts in and around the property.
 Given that biomass boilers tend to be much larger than conventional fossil fuel boilers, it may be necessary to either construct a separate boiler house or extend the existing building.
-The suitability of biomass systems for each property depends on individual factors, however, and it is always a good idea to discuss your plans with a qualified installer and/or heating engineer before making any final decisions.
-It is also possible to install a biomass system as backup in order to supplement your existing boiler, though this will not offer such a large reduction in terms of carbon footprint.

-Planning permission associated with installing a Biomass Boiler
+Planning Permission Associated with Installing a Biomass Boiler

 In the case of small domestic and business installations, where the aesthetic impact is limited, biomass heating systems are likely to be considered ‘permitted development’ by local authorities, which means that no planning permission will be necessary.
 It is nevertheless always a good idea to check with your local authority prior to installing any kind of renewable energy technology.
 Installing a flue on the outside of a property is also usually classed as permitted development, unless it affects the roof line.